algorithm-archivists/algorithm-archive/contents/pid_controller/pid_controller.md

 The PID controller is comprised of three parts: proportional controller, integral controller, and derivative controller.

 Before we get into how a PID controller works, we need a good example to explain things.
-Imagine you are making a self-driving RC car that drives on a line, how would make the car stay on track given that it moves with a constant speed.
+Imagine you are making a self-driving RC car that drives on a line, how could we keep the car on track if it moves with a constant speed?

 ### Proportional Controller

-If the car is too far to the right then you should turn left and vice versa.
+Imagine our RC car is moving too far to the right, in this case it makes sense to turn left.
 Since there are a range of angles you can turn the wheel, you should turn proportional to the distance from the line.
 This is what the proportional controller (P controller) does, which is described by,